asifbaiust16/Project_CloudComputing/README.md

 *Implemented a Lambda function.

 ## 10/21/2023
-* fixed the bugs in front-end
+* fixed the bugs in front-end\
-* implemented CI/CD for automatic deployment
+* implemented CI/CD for automatic deployment\
+* created the blog and deployed